-Opt out of disease registration
+Opt-out of disease registration

-- they are under the age of 13
+- they are aged 13 or younger

-At the current time in light of COVID-19, we recommend that applications are made online.
+We recommend that applications are made online.
 If you would prefer to make an opt-out by post, please download this form and send it to:

 NDRS Data Opt-Out

-23 St Stephenson Street
+23 Stephenson Street